Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 and
 [`a.view`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.view.html).[^view-functions-footnote]

-[^view-functions-footnote]: Some of these functions will sometimes return a copy because
+[^view-functions-footnote]: Some of these functions will sometimes return a
-    returning a view is not possible, e.g., it might not be possible to always represent a reshape as a [strides](strides) manipulation if the strides are already non-contiguous.
+    copy because returning a view is not possible.
+For example, it is not always possible to represent a reshape as a [strides](strides) manipulation if the strides are already non-contiguous.

 To check if an array is a view, check `a.base`.
 It will be `None` if it not a view and point to the base array otherwise.
 A view of a view will have the